IM-Deane/crwn-clothing/README.md

 When a user sign's in with an existing account, or sign's up with a new one, the app works as expected.

-However, when the user tries to sign out nothing seems to happen.
+However, when the user tries to sign out, nothing seems to happen.

 After consulting redux-logger, it appears that the signout action is firing normally.
-However, the user state is not being clear if the action is successful.
+However, the user state is not being cleared if the action is successful.

 I will begin debugging the app tomorrow when I have more time.